bupt-yiwo/VLLM/readme.md

 # VLLM-Playground

-This project is solely for documenting my own learning journey.
+This repository is solely for documenting my own learning journey.
 However, it is also well-suited for beginners to learn VLLM.
 I have provided annotations for all the code.